Deputy First Minister of Scotland: Status

+Role

 The Deputy First Minister, within the Scottish Government, has direct responsibility and control over the strategy of the Scottish Government, delivery and outcomes of ministerial portfolios, resilience, as well as cross-government co-ordination of public service reform.
 Alongside the responsibilities of the post-holders functions as Deputy First Minister, the post holder is also required to have direct responsibility for a cabinet secretary post.

-The current Deputy First Minister, John Swinney, is also Cabinet Secretary for Covid Recovery.
+The deputy first minister is supported by two junior ministers of the Scottish Government – the Minister for Business, Trade, Tourism and Enterprise and the Minister for Employment and Investment.

+The deputy first minister has some governmental responsibility for inter–governmental relations relating to Scotland, both within the United Kingdom and wider Europe, as well as internationally.
+The deputy first minister can be asked by the first minister to attend inter–governmental conferences and forums, such as the British-Irish Council, on their behalf.
+On some occasions, the deputy first minister may accompany the first minister to government forums and conferences.
+In December 2024, deputy first minister Kate Forbes attended the 42nd summit of the British-Irish Council, hosted by Scotland, alongside first minister John Swinney.

+They are responsible for the cross-government approach towards inter-governmental relations.
+The deputy first minister is often expected to collaborate with ministers and members from all Scottish Government portfolios to "make the democratic case for the powers and responsibilities of the Scottish Parliament to be protected and enhanced from further encroachment by the UK Government".
+Shona Robison, deputy first minister between 2023 and 2024, was given additional responsibility by first minister Humza Yousaf in 2023 to ensure that devolution was no longer undermined by the UK Government as it had been since 2016.

 Nomination and election

 The Additional Member System used to elect Members of the Scottish Parliament makes it difficult for a single party to have an absolute majority.
 Between 1999 and 2007, the Scottish Executive was formed by a Labour and Liberal Democrat coalition, with the leader of Scottish Labour serving as First Minister and the leader of the Scottish Lib Dems serving as Deputy First Minister.

 Although the Scottish National Party (SNP) formed a single party minority administration following the 2007 election, the post was not abolished despite there being no need to recognise the status of a second party leader, instead being given to the SNP's depute leader, Nicola Sturgeon.
 When Sturgeon became First Minister, the party's depute leader, Stewart Hosie, was serving in the Parliament of the United Kingdom and did not have a seat in the Scottish Parliament.
 The Deputy First Minister's post thus went to John Swinney.